Personalizing captures

 <Step title="Configure the style rule">

-Choose the CSS property to change (for example, **background-color**), select the custom property that will supply the value, and set a fallback value for when no variable is provided.
+Choose the CSS property to change (for example, **font-size** or **border-radius**), then select a String-type custom property that will supply the value.
+Set a fallback value for when no variable is provided.

 </Step>